coverney/shared-mobility-app/shared-mobility-app/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn start-api`

+Runs the backend Flask API, which is necessary for data processing.

 ### `yarn test`